 History of the Claddagh

 A design that is widely recognized by all those who live in, visit or explore Ireland, the Claddagh has long been known to be a token of love, loyalty and friendship.
-Although known around the world, this grouping of a heart wearing a crown and being clutched by two hands holds a long history and a deep meaning to those who gift it and wear it.
+Known around the world, this grouping of a heart wearing a crown and being clutched by two hands holds a long history and a deep meaning to those who gift it and

 Margaret's story is of a Galway native who inherits her Spanish merchants' husband's wealth.
 Upon her husband's death, Margaret returned to Galway and used her wealth to build bridges in Galway and Sligo.
 The story says that an eagle dropped the first Claddagh ring into her lap, as a thanks for all her work and charity in the community.